expo/expo/docs/pages/versions/v39.0.0/sdk/permissions.md

 The permission type for location access.
 It contains additional field when returning:

-### `scope`

-Returns whether permission is granted only for location updates when app is in use (`whenInUse`), even when app is backgrounded (`always`) or when permission is not granted (`none`).
-On devices running Android in versions lower than 10, scope value is either `always` or `none` depending on permission being granted.
-There is no special background location permission on Android 9 and below.

 - **Android:** it requires the [`ACCESS_COARSE_LOCATION`][location-android-coarse] and [`ACCESS_FINE_LOCATION`][location-android-fine] permissions in your manifest.
 - **iOS:** it requires the `expo-location` module and one of the messages below.